Demigoddrre/grocery_test/README.md

+---

 # Grocery Store SQL Practice - README

-This guide explains how to set up and practice SQL queries using the grocery store database in two ways: directly via the SQLite terminal and using Python scripts.
+This guide explains how to set up and practice SQL queries using the grocery store database.
+This project is designed for **testing and practicing SQL queries** using a sample SQLite database.

+---

+## **Overview**

+The project provides a SQLite database (`grocery_store.db`) preloaded with sample data to help you practice writing and executing SQL queries.
+You can interact with the database through the SQLite terminal or Python scripts.

 ---

 ## **1. Using SQLite Terminal**

 ### **Step 1: Open SQLite Shell**
 1. Run the following command in your terminal to open the SQLite command-line interface:
    ```bash